Clinical Pain Science for the Low Back, Pelvis and Hips (Surrey) or online via Zoom Conferencing

 - Understanding of current evidence-based frameworks on persistent pain to enhance practice, improve outcomes, and decrease practitioner stress

-- The distinctions between tissue health, biomechanics and their role in pain and exercise.
+- Distinguishing between tissue health, biomechanics and psychosocial factors and their role in pain, exercise and rehabilitation.

 - Applications of existing manual therapy and movement skills can be effectively modified to improve patient outcomes

-- Increase utilization of exercise prescription for self-management and to improve participants abilities to teach self-management to their clients.
+- Increase utilization of exercise prescription for self-management and to improve participants abilities to teach self-management/exercise to their clients.

 - Practicing key principles in forming a therapeutic relationship through client interaction and contextual effects